So-Mina/Seoul-Memory-Game/README.md

 Take a quick tour to Seoul with this matching memory cards game.
 Find the pairs before the timer is up.

 ## Installation
-* No installation needed, this game run on your browser.
+* No installation needed, this game run in your browser.

 ## Features
 * 5 different themes.